Intrauterine Device (IUD) for Birth Control

 - Perforation.
 In 1 out of 1,000 women, the IUD will get stuck in or puncture (perforate) the uterus.footnote 1 Although perforation is rare, it almost always occurs during insertion.
 The IUD should be removed if the uterus has been perforated.

 - Expulsion.
 About 2 to 10 out of 100 IUDs are pushed out (expelled) from the uterus into the vagina during the first year.
 This usually happens in the first few months of use.
 Expulsion is more likely when the IUD is inserted right after childbirth or in a woman who has not carried a pregnancy.footnote 1 When an IUD has been expelled, you are no longer protected against pregnancy.
+If you think your IUD has been expelled, use a backup birth control method until you can see a health care provider.

 Disadvantages of IUDs include the high cost of insertion, no protection against STIs, and the need to be removed by a doctor.